Skagit Valley College is back! We are pleased to announce SVC will return to face-to-face operations for Summer and Fall!

 Our IT team should be able to resolve most issues on your laptop if you checked it out from the library.
 We may not be able to resolve technical issues on your personal device.

-How to get Internet at your home:
+How to Get Internet at Your Home

+Several companies offer Internet service, including Comcast, AT&T, Frontier and Wave.
 All of these companies offer low-cost options.
 Comcast is offering 60 days of free Internet to income-qualified people as part of its Internet Essentials package.
 AT&T also offers a low-cost option for home Internet service through its Access package.

 If you have a smartphone, you can connect the Internet to your computer with the hotspot feature.